HL7/PDDI-CDS/pages/_includes/documentation.md

 ## <span style="color:silver"> 6.2.0 </span> CPOE Workflow Hooks
 {:.no_toc}

 Figure 1 depicts hook triggers for Level 1 and 2 Implementations.
-The primary difference in the Level 2 Implementation is the additional hook and defining the initial trigger at the top of the CPOE workflow.
-The Level 1 Implementation follows the [CDS Hooks `medication-prescribe`](https://cds-hooks.org/hooks/medication-prescribe/) specification, which does not necessarily define the triggering event.
+The primary difference in the Level 2 Implementation is the additional `order-select` hook defining the initial trigger at the start of the CPOE workflow.
+The Level 1 Implementation follows the [CDS Hooks `order-sign`](https://cds-hooks.org/hooks/order-sign/) specification that defines the triggering event as when a clinician is ready to sign one or more medication orders for a patient.
+This hook is among the last workflow events before an order is promoted out of a draft status..

 <figure class="figure">
 <figcaption class="figure-caption"><strong>Figure 1: Level 1 versus Level 2 Implementation Hooks </strong></figcaption>